My practice explores human relationships to built and natural environments, working through documentary, conceptual and Fine Art photography.

 Opening 6 pm Thursday 15 March

-by Lucía Manrique,
+Lucía Manrique,

 Cultural Counsellor, Embassy of Spain